juju-solutions/jujubox/README.md

 ## jujubox and the local provider

-At this time you can not run the the local provider inside of Docker because that is using nested containers.
-If you want to use the local provider install Juju on the host system.
+At this time we do not support the local provider with jujubox because that is nested containers Docker and LXD.
+If you want to use the local provider you need Ubuntu version 14.04 (trusty) and the juju-local package installed.
+The best way to run the local provider is to install Juju on the host system.

 # More information